 A content marketing framework can include the following elements, depending on your needs and objectives:

-Organizations without a content marketing framework are much more likely to create random acts of content that lack a consistent focus on audience and goals.
-With a content marketing framework in place, organizations can deliver a more strategic, cohesive content experience that engages prospects and customers at every stage of their journey.
+Organizations without a framework are much more likely to create random acts of content that lack a consistent focus on audience and goals.
+With a framework in place, organizations can deliver a more strategic, cohesive content experience that engages prospects and customers at every stage of their journey.
 In the long term, it helps marketing teams achieve their goals faster and save money by focusing budget on the most impactful content marketing programs.« Back to Glossary Index